 Our Leadership

-Our hierarchy
+Our Hierarchy

 The leadership of the Orthodox Church is modeled after the hierarchy of the Apostles, with a synod of bishops, all of equal rank, who come together to serve liturgically and to make decisions related to the administration of the Church.
 Unlike Rome, we do not have a single bishop who is in charge; rather, all seek to work together to find consensus resolutions.